Just between you and me, I don’t think yellow has it all together …

 But this is a a typical problem for me: In my own travels, I’ve found many good siennas, and an assortment of other bright browns, but very rarely a bright yellow ochre on the Canadian landscape …

 It has been 9 months since my brother, Aaron, and I spent the week collecting pigment/rock samples from old mines in Nova Scotia and the verdict is in as to which of these samples are usable.
-While I am excited about these colours, not all of them were what I expected (as you will read). … Read more
+While I am excited about these colours, not all of them were what I… Read more

 While the gross work of pounding the pigment into colour was done, there still remained the work of finely grinding them.
 This work was done during a demonstration at the Homer Watson Gallery.
-When grinding with a glass muller, one can’t help but notice that some rocks grind up with ease, but others require a … Read more
+When grinding with a glass muller, one can’t help but notice that some rocks grind up with… Read more

 After collecting all the pigment samples from my trip to Nova Scotia a lot of work still lay ahead: The grinding and testing.
 Today I did that grinding.
 Using my wonderful, 20 pound cast iron mortar and pestle, the rocks were ground up one by one.
-Some of the rock samples ground up quite … Read more
+Some of the… Read more